-When the Cistercians packed up their spare cassocks and made for medieval Britain and Ireland, no doubt their washed-rind nous would have come too, but little is known about the technical details.
-Fast forward to the 20th century, and the style had little presence in and around British shores—until a flourishing of washed-rind cheeses in the south of Ireland emerged in the 1970s.
+When the Cistercians packed up their spare cassocks and made for medieval Britain and Ireland, no doubt their washed-rinds would have come too, but little is known about the technical details.
+Fast forward to the twentieth century, and the style had little presence in and around British shores—until a flourishing of washed-rind cheeses in the south of Ireland emerged in the 1970s.

 Bronwen Percival, author of Reinventing the Wheel (University of California Press, 2017) and cheese buyer for Neal’s Yard Dairy in London, picks up the story.
 “By the early ’80s, [Irish cheesemaker] Veronica Steele had generated a farmhouse cheese culture that hadn’t existed in Ireland for a very long time.
 It gave rise to a whole collection of washed-rind cheeses in West Cork, essentially becoming a regional style.”